mnemnion/codex/README.md

 into codex format, `/src` can be the only source of truth.
 In this case the `/orb` directory will either be empty, or contain only dotfiles.

+A corrolary of this is that `/src/lib`, discussed below, does not have to follow the format described here.
+It *should*, mind you.
+Using `grym` to provide a shallow wrapper around the format is not recondite unless your tooling is allergic to symlinks.

 ## lib